 Duration: depending on the tour | Level of Difficulty: easy to moderate | What to bring: Comfortable clothing, camera, binoculars, sunblock, insect repellent.

-If you are an enthusiast of the tropical rainforest flora and fauna, this visit with various living laboratories is ideal.
-Appreciate more than 15 species of butterflies, take a look at our curious Frog Pond and learn about native orchids.
-End the visit at the Wildlife Rescue Center, where you will learn about the Conservation Program run by the Pan American Conservation Association.
+Begin the visit at the first Panama's Sloth Sanctuary where you will learn about the Conservation Program run by the Pan American Conservation Association for this species.
+If you are an enthusiast of the tropical rainforest flora and fauna, end the visit with various living laboratories where you can appreciate more than 15 species of butterflies, take a look at our curious Frog Pond and learn about native orchids.

 Duration: 1.5 hours | Level of Difficulty: easy | What to bring: Comfortable cloth and shoes, sunblock, water, and camera.